RedHatInsights/patchman-clients/inventory/docs/CanonicalFactsIn.md

 ### NewCanonicalFactsIn

-`func NewCanonicalFactsIn(biosUuid string, externalId string, fqdn string, insightsId string, ipAddresses []string, macAddresses []string, rhelMachineId string, satelliteId string, subscriptionManagerId string, ) *CanonicalFactsIn`
+`func NewCanonicalFactsIn(biosUuid string, fqdn string, insightsId string, ipAddresses []string, macAddresses []string, providerId string, providerType string, satelliteId string, subscriptionManagerId string, ) *CanonicalFactsIn`

 NewCanonicalFactsIn instantiates a new CanonicalFactsIn object This constructor will assign default values to properties that have it defined,